Architecture Decisions: Documentation Governance

 Shipping right mattered more than shipping everything.

 The push was to build broadly and move fast.
-I advocated for a tighter MVP.
-In enterprise governance, a poorly considered feature creates trust debt that's hard to recover from.
+With those parameters, I advocated for a tighter MVP.
+In enterprise governance, a poorly considered feature creates serious trust debt that's hard to recover from.

 Components designed but sequenced post-GA i.e. options comparison, diagram previews, both shipped in Q2 2025, validating the call.